Ali İsmet Öztürk: Aerobatics career

 Ali İsmet Öztürk flew an aerobatic aircraft for the first time in a small side-by-side seated airplane with one of his friends in 1988.
-He was so impressed that his aviation interests expanded to include acrobatics and performing in air shows became an ambition for him.
+Performing in air shows became an ambition for him.
 Besides commercial piloting, he started out practicing aerobatics as well and as he developed aerobatics skills and he eventually purchased his first aerobatic biplane in 1992.

-In the early 2000s, after 16 years of remarkable aviation history and a well known entrepreneurial success in the international aviation arena, he finally decided to go after his dream and opened a new colorful chapter in his career.
-His ultimate goal was to be recognized worldwide in the field of air show aerobatics.
-To that end, from 2000 on he has just flown aerobatics and he committed all of his time and energy solely to aerobatics.
+In the early 2000s, after 16 years of aviation history and entrepreneurial success in the international aviation arena, he decided to open a new chapter in his career.
+His goal was to be recognized worldwide in the field of air show aerobatics.

-He has trained hard on daily basis to prepare himself for air show performances.
-He has increased his ability to experience G levels up to +9/-6g and became capable to perform extreme, gravity-defying acrobatic maneuvers with ease.
-Meanwhile, he successfully passed the exams of UK CAA (United Kingdom, Civil Aviation Authorities) in Unlimited Level and earned his DA (Display Authorization) Certificate which provided him the authorization to display legally in all international air show organizations.
+He has trained to prepare himself for air show performances.
+He has increased his ability to experience G levels up to +9/-6g He successfully passed the exams of UK CAA (United Kingdom, Civil Aviation Authorities) in Unlimited Level and earned his DA (Display Authorization) Certificate which gave him the authorization to display legally in all international air show organizations.

-Besides his disciplined, passionate and persistent efforts, his accumulated knowledge, skills and expertise derived from his past aviation experiences allowed him to be one of the most experienced aerobatic display pilots in a very short time span.
-When he started to perform in international air shows, thanks to his maturity and brilliance of style in the sky, he managed to amaze aviation circle soon and gained recognition and appreciation worldwide.